NadyaNayme/VoiceOfSeren/readme.md

 If you do not have Alt1 Toolkit installed already you can [download it from runeapps.org](https://runeapps.org/alt1).
 In order for Voice of Seren to work make sure your Runescape settings for Game and UI Scale settings are set to `100%` as this is required for Alt1 to be able to read your game screen.

+## Get notified on Discord / Twitter

+You can join my [development server](https://discord.gg/KJ2SgWyJFF) to pick up roles to be notified when a certain clan becomes part of the Voice of Seren.
+Optionally you can follow [@VoiceOfSeren](https://twitter.com/VoiceOfSeren) on Twitter.

 ## Features

 - See the current Voice of Seren & vote in a consensus for the current voices